below/HelloSilicon/README.md

 ## Latest News

+Once you found the bug, you feel stupid for not noticing it before.
+Only after some debugging I realized that Darwin has a different value for `AT_FDCWD`.
+This means: Chapter 7 is ready!

-Most content is done.
-What is missing is most notably Chapter 7, and Chapter 13 stil has an open issue.
+Chapter 13 stil has an open issue, though.

 ### Prerequisites